Raffy27/MouseDecoder/Docs/Full.md

 On the falling edge of the `NewMessage` signal, the **CounterUnit** checks the `LeftClick` and `RightClick` values of the new packet against the outputs of two D flip-flops to determine whether a click occurred, and if so, increments or decrements the internal state accordingly.
 It also considers the value of the `ReverseSw` input, which is tied to an LED to indicate whether the circuit is functioning in reverse mode.

 The internal state is fed to the **SSGDisplay** unit, which calls upon a binary to BCD decoder (**Bin2Bcd**) component to obtain the BCD representation of its input.
 Using a multiplexing solution, it then generates and updates the necessary anode patterns while selecting the corresponding digit, in order to reach a refresh rate that the human eye perceives.

+A `Reset` signal acts asynchronously on the whole project, setting the internal state to zero, and halting the decoding process.
+The LEDs wil also flash for a brief moment.

 This project also supports a Debug mode, which is activated by toggling the `DebugSw` input.
 In this mode, details about the arriving mouse packets (such as whether the buttons are pressed, the movement bytes are currently changing, an overflow occurred, etc.) are displayed on a row of LEDs.
 See below for details.